-Fair pay is important for everyone, individually and for society but it is worth pointing out that a ‘Gender Pay Gap’ is not the same issue as ‘Equal Pay’.
+Fair pay is important for everyone, but it is worth pointing out that the ‘Gender Pay Gap’ is not the same issue as ‘Equal Pay’.
 The Council has a longstanding commitment to a transparent approach to pay and grading and is confident employees receive remuneration within the same grade when carrying out the same or equivalent value work.

-The gender pay gap does not stem from paying men and women differently; it is the result of the roles in which men and women work within the organisation and the salaries that these roles attract.
+It is important to stress that the gender pay gap does not stem from paying men and women differently for the same roles across the Council; it is the result of the roles in which men and women work within the organisation and the salaries that these roles attract.
 The Council is committed to undertaking action which will support a positive reduction in the gender pay gap through development, career progression and not removing lower paid roles from the organisational structure.

-In the last seven years the Council has seen significant reductions in its gender pay gap with the mean gap reducing from 18.2% to 10.6%.
-Although these are positive steps, whilst ever a gap remains work will continue to address the imbalance.
+In 2021 our gender pay gap remained almost the same as the previous year, however over the last eight years the Council has seen significant reductions in its gender pay gap with the mean gap reducing from 18.2% to 11.2% and median from 21.8% to 9.2%.